turingschool-examples/mod-1-be-exercises/README.md

 ### Practice Ruby Exercises

 This is a collection of exercises to practice various aspects of Ruby.
-Each folder in the [Practice Exercises](./ruby_exercises) directory is a set of related exercises.
+Each folder in [Ruby Exercises](./ruby_exercises) is a set of related exercises.
 Open up the folder and read the README to learn more about them.

+For anyone familiar with the old ruby-exercises repo, these are the same ruby exercises from  [turingschool-examples/ruby-exercises](https://github.com/turingschool-examples/ruby-exercises).
+We have just consolidated all resources into one place.

 ### Practice Independent Challenges